Elizabeth Blount: Later life

 In 1522, Blount entered an arranged marriage with Gilbert Tailboys, 1st Baron Tailboys of Kyme (sometimes spelled "Talboys"), whose family was said by some to have a history of insanity.
+The couple settled in Lincolnshire and later had three children.
 After her marriage, Blount does not figure much in the day-to-day affairs of the Tudor monarchy or in the official records.
-A fleeting comment was made about her in 1529, when a palace chaplain remarked that she was (or had been) better-looking than Henry's then-fiancée, Anne Boleyn, who, he concluded, was competent belle ("quite beautiful") in her own right.
+Her role in the life of her royal son is less documented, although a letter of 1529 to her from John Palsgrave, Henry FitzRoy's tutor, suggests that her involvement in the duke's upbringing was greater than previously believed.
+The King's involvement with his son's upbringing was also noted as "doting".

 On 23 July 1536, Blount's son Henry FitzRoy died, probably of tuberculosis ("consumption").
 Her husband, Gilbert, Lord Tailboys, also predeceased her, dying in 1530 but leaving her a widow of comfortable means.
 By her marriage to Tailboys, she had three further children, two sons, George and Robert, and one daughter, Elizabeth.

-After the death of Tailboys, Blount was wooed unsuccessfully by Leonard Gray.
+After the death of Tailboys, Blount was wooed unsuccessfully by Lord Leonard Grey.
 She subsequently married a younger man whose Lincolnshire lands adjoined hers, Edward Clinton or Fiennes, 9th Baron Clinton, thus becoming Elizabeth Fiennes.

-They were married some time between 1533 and 1535, and this union produced three daughters.
+William S. Childe-Pemberton writes:The approximate date of this romantic event is confirmed by the prosaic record of a grant from the King, dated February 12, in the twenty-sixth year of his reign (1534-1535) "of three tuns of Gascon wine yearly of the prizes of the port of Boston, Lincoln, to Elizabeth, late Lady Taylbois, now wife of the Lord Clinton."They were married some time between 1533 and 1535, and this union produced three daughters.